SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ### Flipped side

 Now we are ready to develop the flipped side of the card.
-To see if we should change the card model you can use the inspector to get the cardElement and send it the message `card flip` or directly recreate a new card  as follows:
+To see if we should change the card model you can use the inspector to get the card element and send it the message `card flip` or directly recreate a new card  as follows:

 ```